 9. Unsustainable Weight Loss

 Most people have a hard time sticking with low-calorie diets for long.
-Something like a 700-calorie-a-day diet, for example, is just too restrictive to keep up with.
+Something like a 700-calorie-a-day meal plan, for example, is just too restrictive to keep up with.

 "The combination of physical discomfort, having to use a great deal of restraint to resist eating and missing out on favorite foods are costs most people become unwilling to pay sooner or later," Fear says.